videosdk-live/videosdk-docs/blog/2023-12-07-migration-guide-from-twilio-to-videosdk-web-edition.md

 ---
-title: Migration Guide From Twilio to Video SDK - React
+title: Migration Guide From Twilio Video to Video SDK - React
 description: Easily migrate from Twilio to VideoSDK on React.
 Our guide provides concise steps for seamless integration, enhancing your app's video capabilities effortlessly.
 keywords:
   - Guide From Twilio to Video SDK for React